Pumpkin Treat Recipes for a Cozy Autumn Day

-Melinda is my Detox buddy, since literally a few years ago when we beta tested it.
-We’ve done it together several times.
-She’s game for anything that improves health.
-She’s also my personal assistant and one of my best friends.
-And a very active mother of 5, ranging from age 20 to age 5, and a runner at her ideal weight of 125 lbs at 5’7″.
-As I often say of my mentors and examples, “She doesn’t eat a perfect diet.
-(Neither do I.) She just eats a very, very healthy diet, very consistently.”
+Melinda is my detox buddy and has been for a few years now, ever since we first beta tested the program.
+We’ve done a full detox together several times, and let me tell you, this woman is game for anything that improves health.
+She’s also my personal assistant, one of my best friends, a dedicated runner, and a very active mother of 5 kids (ranging in from 5 to 20).
+As if often true of my mentors and examples, she doesn’t eat a perfect diet (neither do I); she just eats a very, very healthy diet, very consistently.

-Melinda and I love to travel together, because we love the same foods.
-Next weekend, we take our boys to St. George for a baseball tournament, and we’re already planning what to tote in the cooler.
+Melinda and I love to travel together, partly because we love the same foods.
+Next weekend, we’re taking our boys to St. George for a baseball tournament, and we’re already planning what to tote in the cooler.
 Sure, chocolate’s one of our mutual favorites!
-But we also love wildly healthy things like a 16 oz green juice at WFM when we’re traveling.
-And green smoothies every day at home.
-We juice vegetables and our palms are a little orange from the pigment of drinking carrots and beets, for years.
+But we also love wildly healthy things, like the green smoothies we make every day at home.
+We juice vegetables regularly, and our palms are a little orange from the pigment of drinking carrots and beets for years.

-The other day, we were talking about how we crave pumpkin and peanut butter this time of year.
-Anything with pumpkin in it is okay with me, YUM!
-So Melinda made up these tasty recipes for us and our kids:
+The other day, I was talking with Melinda, and we discovered that we both crave pumpkin and peanut butter this time of year.
+Anything with pumpkin in it is okay with me (YUM!), so Melinda made up these tasty recipes for us and our kids.

 Peanut Butter Pumpkin Pick-Me-Up

-(Dessert!
-Cold or hot drink, or you can make it a thick pudding by adding arrowroot powder, psyllium powder, or blended chia, and chill.)
+Think of this as a dessert or a cold or hot drink!
+You can make it a thick pudding by adding arrowroot powder, psyllium powder, or blended chia, then sticking in the fridge to chill.

 Raw Pumpkin Peanut Butter Pie